 At John Colet, part of the classroom routine is to regularly stop and pause in between lessons and activities.
 We find this works wonders!

 It brings even the youngest students back to a calm frame of mind allowing them a readiness for learning.
 Lower 1st teachers Simona Cipollone and Justine Cooper share their tips on some tried and true ways to get even the youngest children to come to stillness, just for a few moments, before and after each lesson.
 These tips can work in your home just as well, for those times when you would like to restore a calm and serene environment… for a short time at least!
-And practising regularly builds the skill, for parents and children alike!
+And practicing regularly builds the skill, for parents and children alike!

 “Stillness is part of our School values, so we explain to children why we become still and how doing so every day can help us all to be happier and more focused.
 We find this direct instruction approach to work best with our students from day one of school so that they understand the benefits of this practice,” say Simona and Justine.